 Who we are

-What we do
+What we do at GAD

-Our analysis enables the Government to formulate national policy and manage public sector finances.
+Our analysis enables the government to formulate national policy and manage public sector finances.
 This work is crucial to the welfare of millions of people both in the UK and overseas.
 We provide advice on a wide variety of topics in many fields.

 Who are we looking for?